dynatrace-ace/data-access-and-partitioning-codespaces/docs/E-metadata-enrichment.md

     done
     ```

-15. Check your Enrichment Overview Notebook once again
+15. Re-check the **Enrichment Overview Notebook**.

     ![](./img/spans-well-done.png)

-    > Check logs.
-Why not all logs?
-Cluster-level spans, but there are cluster-level logs, that an infra team may be interested in?
+    > Also check **logs**.
+Not all logs may be enriched (e.g., cluster-level logs that infra teams care about).

 #### Primary Grail Tags

-As you may have seen, we've also added other attributes that could be extremely useful for the customer, such as the version.
+As you may have seen, we've also added other attributes that could be extremely useful for the customer, such as the apps version.

 16. The customer could create visualization of metrics, or exception maps comparing different version of their apps